MrMarukesu/calc/README.md

 # calc
-a simple calculetor made in electron.
+a simple sientific calculetor made in electron with estatistic and probability modes.